-The concept proposals submitted by the public for this area included riparian habitat protection and enhancement along Flint Creek (abstract #8); the development and implementation of conservation easements, or acquisitions, in the John Long Mountains (abstract #49); and the improvement of wildlife winter range through removal of conifers and weed control (abstract #74).
+The concept proposals submitted by the public for this area included riparian habitat protection and enhancement along Flint Creek (abstract #8); the development and implementation of conservation easements, or acquisitions, in the John Long Mountains (abstract #49); the improvement of wildlife winter range through removal of conifers and weed control (abstract #74), and Zeke's Meadow acquisition proposed by the Rocky Mountain Elk Foundation (2015 abstract).
 The State's proposed actions cover the concepts suggested in two of these abstracts (abstracts #8 and 49), but with lower costs and allocation of effort than proposed.
 These concepts fit well with the State's priorities and guidance.